UTC --:--:--

 Hard gates override the score

-Some conditions are unsafe regardless of how good the rest of the forecast looks.
-Goable encodes these as hard gates — when one fires, the verdict becomes unsafe and the score floors.
+Some conditions floor the score regardless of how good the rest of the forecast looks.
+Goable encodes these as hard gates: when one fires, the verdict floors to unsafe or not_feasible depending on the gate's kind.
+Hard gates are decision support, not a safety certification; the operator retains go/no-go authority.

 What a hard gate is

 Most scoring dimensions are smooth: more wind is gradually better up to a point, then gradually worse.
-Some are step functions — lightning within 10km of your spot doesn't degrade conditions, it makes them unsafe to be in the water at all.
-Hard gates encode these.
-When a gated dimension exceeds threshold, the engine flips the verdict to unsafe and surfaces an alert in the alerts array of the response.
+Some are step functions instead, and those come in two flavours.
+A kind: "safety" gate is a danger threshold — lightning within 10km of your spot doesn't degrade conditions, it makes them unsafe to be in the water at all.
+A kind: "feasibility" gate is a prerequisite, not a hazard — wind below the ridable minimum doesn't make a session dangerous, it makes it not happen.
+When a gated dimension exceeds threshold, the engine floors the verdict to unsafe (safety) or not_feasible (feasibility) and surfaces an alert in the alerts array of the response.

 Universal gates